logrange/website/blog/introduction.md

 ![](assets/introduction/pic1.png)

-The streaming data is generated continuously by thousands of data sources, which typically send in the data records simultaneously, and in small sizes.
-Despite of the fact that the records are small, due to the number of records the streaming data has very significant volume, which could be counted in hundreds of megabytes per second(!)
+The streaming data is generated continuously by thousands of data sources, which typically sent in the data records simultaneously, and in small sizes.
+Despite of the fact that the records are small, due to the number of records the streaming data has very significant volume, which could be counted in hundred of megabytes per second(!).

 To make an analysis of the distributed system data we have to:
 1. aggregate the machine-generated data